acycliq/visage/README.md

 ## Instructions
 Download/clone the master branch from this repo.
 All the necessary code will be under the `\viewer\js\` directory.
 No extra installations are needed to run the viewer (apart from maybe Python solely for the purpose of running a webserver.
 However, you will need Python if you want to pass your own data).
-You can also use `github-pages` to host the website and make your findings available to a wider audience.
+You can also use `github-pages` to host the website and demo your findings available to a wider audience.

 As a sanity check your local copy of the code should run fine if you open `index.html` that you will